 ARTH 345.
 Art in the United States.
 A survey of American art and architecture from the revolution to World War II.
 Field trips are a required element of this class.
 Offered alternate years.
 Partially satisfies the LA CCR.
-Not open to students with credit in GW 121-122.

 ARTH 348.
 Modern and Contemporary Chinese Art.
 Visual arts created by Chinese artists from the mid-19th century to the present day, focusing on innovative responses to the dynamic relationship between traditional Chinese art, artistic movements in the west, and sociopolitical changes in China.
 Partially satisfies the LA CCR.
 Satisfies the S ACE.
 Satisfies the CP ACE.